harshchinu/Intern-Notifier-V1/README.md

-# Intern-Notifier-V1 How to use it:
+# Intern-Notifier-V1

- #Intern-Notifier-V1 How to use it:
+How to use it:

 use much have python and
 smtplib, request,beautifulsoup4 library of python installed on your pcs and then see the documentation for beautifulsoup4